gmag11/EnigmaIOT/readme.md

 Optionally gateway can send data to node.
 As node may be sleeping between communications, downlink messages has to be sent just after uplink data.
 So, one downlink message is queued until node communicates.
 Node waits some milliseconds before sleep for downlink data.

+In case of nodes that do not sleep (like actuators) gateway can send downlink data in any moment.
+Sleepy node is signalled during node registration on a bit on Key Exchange Finished message.
+It is set to 1 to signal that node will sleep just after sending data.

 Key is forced to change every period.
 Gateway decides the moment to invalidate each node key.
 If so, it sends an invalidate key as downlink, after next data message communication.

 After that node may start new key agreement sending a new Client Hello message.